hyperledger/firefly/README.md

 You will instead find patterns of integration with the individual multi-party system communities that are already building that deep blockchain & multi-party compute tech, like Hyperledger Fabric, Hyperledger Besu, Quorum, Corda, IPFS, Hyperledger Avalon etc.

-> Watch this space for patterns on integrating Tokens into the model (fungible token value exchange, and NFTs), which is a big current focus of evolution in the gen2 FireFyl architecture.
+> Watch this space for patterns on integrating Tokens into the model (fungible token value exchange, and NFTs), which is a big current focus of evolution in the gen2 FireFly architecture.
 The tokens working group is being lead by @jimthematix

 ![Introducing FireFly](./architecture/intro_to_firefly_teaser.svg)